-The data in Figure 9 represent nitrate concentrations in the pan lysimeters between November 2003 and October 2007.
+The data in Figure 12 represent nitrate concentrations in the pan lysimeters between November 2003 and October 2007.
 The control data points are the average of three data points and the levels are the average of nine data points.
-In approximately July 2005, nitrate began to appear in the water sampled by the pan lysimeters.
+During July 2005, nitrate began to appear in the water sampled by the pan lysimeters.
 The levels typically have been below 10 mg/L. At this point, variation in the biosolids application rate is not clearly related to the nitrate concentration.
-The control (no biosolids) also went up during the same period of time.
+The control (no biosolids and no trees) also went up during this time.
 This suggests that there may be a meteorological change that is affecting the nitrate loss from the surface.
 However, the control reached levels of 2-3 mg/L while the treatments reached levels of 10 mg/L.